harvic3/nodetskeleton/README.md

     "email": "nodetskeleton@conemail.com"
 }'
 ```

-### Observation 👀

-Copies of those files `launch.json` and `tasks.json` were attached at the end of this document.

 **[⬆ back to the past](#table-of-contents)**

 ## Run Test

-> The tests are implemented for each use case in its respective folder.
+> The end to end tests are implemented for each use case in its respective folder.

 > Ideally, each use case of your application should be supported by its respective test.